AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module5/ex3.md

 ![ETL](./images/run12.png)

-You can now continue with exercise 4.
+You can now continue with Exercise 5.4.

 Next Step: [5.4 Ingest 2nd and 3rd party data into Adobe Experience Platform](./ex4.md)